edilytics/CRISPResso2/README.md

 #### Read merging

-If paired-end reads are provided, reads are merged using FLASh .
+If paired-end reads are provided, reads are merged using fastp.
 This produces a single read for alignment to the amplicon sequence, and reduces sequencing errors that may be present at the end of sequencing reads.

 #### Alignment